Sunday, July 12, 2015

 I was seen once as a strange tutor.

-It was not nice, until one day I realized that the essence of working in a typical stable and developed environment.
-They don't need too many directions because they are very independent and self-directed.
+It was not nice until one day, I realized that the essence of working in a typical stable and developed environment is that students don't need too many directions because they are very independent and self-directed.
 So, there's no need to be a stern tutor in that class.
-I'm just delivering a knowledge!
+I'm just delivering knowledge!

 Then, I adjusted my style.
-I put control on my respond, tone and expectation towards the students.
-If I got frustrated in explaining a concept to one or two native students, I asked their native peers to help them.
-Later, I was praised by some native students because of being clear and organized.
-Suddenly I started to feel very confident to teach them.
+I controlled my response, tone, and expectations towards the students.
+If I got frustrated explaining a concept to one or two native students, I asked their native peers to help them.
+Later, some native students praised me for being clear and organized.
+Suddenly, I started to feel very confident about teaching them.

 How about the Asian students?